ripopov/gdb_systemc_trace/README.md

 # gdb_systemc_trace
 GDB Python scripts for SystemC design introspection and tracing

-Creates a trace of all signals and module member variables in design
+Automatically creates a trace of all signals and module member variables in design

 ### Limitations